GoogleCloudPlatform/gcsfuse/README.md

 The directory onto which you are mounting the file system (`/path/to/mount/point` in the above example) must already exist.

+If you are mounting a bucket that was populated with objects by some other means besides gcsfuse, you may be interested in the `--implicit_dirs` flag.
+See the notes in [semantics.md][] for more information.

+[semantics.md]: docs/semantics.md

 # Performance